-- On a daily basis, picking up all police reports left with detention center staff on newly detained juveniles and delivering them to Intake for expedited screening and preparation of the official complaint.
-This single step was thought to have increased the completion of intake screening for detention cases by a full day. - Monitoring the files of detained juveniles to insure that the cases were screened within 72 hours, and working with Intake staff to facilitate the processing of these cases.
-Intake returns all case files on detained juveniles to the case management coordinator once initial screening is completed and the official complaint has been reviewed by the County Prosecutor's Office.
+On a daily basis, picking up all police reports left with detention center staff on newly detained juveniles and delivering them to Intake for expedited screening and preparation of the official complaint.
+This single step is thought to speed up intake screening of detention cases by a full day.

+- Monitoring the files of detained juveniles to insure that the cases are screened within 72 hours, and working with Intake staff to facilitate the processing of these cases.
+Intake returns all case files on detained juveniles back to the case management coordinator once initial screening has been completed and the official complaint has been reviewed by the County Prosecutor's Office.
 The case management coordinator hand delivers these to the Detention/Arraignment Courtroom located in the Detention Center. - Insuring that future court hearings on detained juveniles are set in a timely manner.
 The coordinator works closely with the population manager who provides a listing of detained cases for which court hearing dates have not been entered on the juvenile court's main automated system.
-For cases set in front of a magistrate, the case management coordinator schedules the next hearing date if this has not been accomplished in the courtroom.
-For cases to be heard by a judge, she delivers the case file to the judge's chambers so that the next hearing can be set by the judge's administrative staff. - For juveniles who are not released after their initial detention hearing, working with the courtroom clerk assigned to the detention referee to insure that paperwork is completed in a timely manner.
-The case management coordinator types the order authorizing detention and delivers it to the assigned judge for signature. - Facilitating the processing of all warrants and other court actions on detained juveniles that require special handling.
+For cases set in front of a magistrate, the case management coordinator will schedule the next hearing date if this has not been accomplished in the courtroom.
+For cases to be heard by a judge, she will hand deliver the case file to the judge's chambers so that the next hearing can be set by the judge's administrative staff. - For juveniles who are not released after their initial detention hearing, working with the courtroom clerk assigned to the detention referee to insure that paperwork is completed in a timely manner.
+The case management coordinator will type the order authorizing detention and hand deliver it to the assigned judge for signature. - Facilitating the processing of all warrants and other court actions on detained juveniles that require special handling.